Frezyx/talker/README.md

 This is how the logs of your http requests will look in the console
 ![](docs/assets/talker_chopper_logger/preview.png?raw=true)

+### Getting Started
+Follow these steps to use this package

 ### Add dependency
 ```yaml
 dependencies: